CelsusSound AV receivers Best Home Theater Receiver Under $500

 The next model I will tell you about is the Yamaha RX-V4A.
 It appeared on the market in 2020 and is the predecessor of the RX-V6A.
 Since this brand does not need much introduction, let’s move directly to the review of the device.

 The receiver has a 5.2-channel amplifier with about 80 watts per channel (6 ohms, 0.06% THD).
+By the way, this model is even slightly more powerful than the best 5.1 receiver under 500 on my list (not by much, but still more powerful).
 The RX-V4A uses a high output slew rate amplifier that facilitates precise signal reproduction.
 As you can imagine, this is very important for a high-definition signal.
 Instability in the signal transfer is a characteristic of such amplifiers, but Yamaha’s unique circuit design does provide a stable transfer.

 Yamaha RX-V4A supports 8K resolution at 60Hz.
 The picture looks very clear, contrasty, and with maximum detail.
 There is also support for various HDR formats, including Dolby Vision, HDR10+, and Hybrid Log-Gamma.
 Also, this model is focused on video games and supports all necessary formats to optimize video in the gameplay.